b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 ```

 Here, the function `Dfs.names` returns `Vector{T}` with names of the
-groups.
+columns.
 In connection with comprehensions we met in
 @sec:julia_language_comprehensions it allows us to quickly obtain the desired
 statistics without typing the names by hand.
 Alternatively we would have to type